migualex/geospatial-data/README.md

-# Geospatial Data Science Projects
+# Geospatial Data Science projects

 This repository contains independent projects developed for research and applied remote sensing and machine learning tasks.